Electric Power, Environment, and System Reliability

 Know-how and skills

-• Estimating the reliability of components, equipment and energy conversion systems.
+• Estimating the reliability of energy conversion components, equipment, and systems.

 • Management of scientific and industrial projects.

-• Writing documents, notices and briefs.
+• Writing documents, notices, and summary reports.

-• Oral presentation of studies, problems and design solutions.
+• Oral presentation of studies, problems, and design solutions.

 • The use of technical and scientific English.